yk-tanigawa/yk-tanigawa.github.io/_publications/2021-01-18-biomarkers.md

 ![biomarkers highlights 1](/files/2021/Biomarkers-Fig1.jpg)

 Clinical lab tests are often used in clinical practice to guide diagnoses and treatment plans.
-Thanks to UK Biobank, we have a fortunate to analyze the genetic basis of those biomarkers and investigate their influence on diseases.
+Thanks to UK Biobank, we have the fortune to analyze the genetic basis of those biomarkers and investigate their influence on diseases.

 ![biomarkers highlights 2](/files/2021/Biomarkers-Fig2.jpg)